Education Tours and Programs

 from our knowledgeable docents and staff.

 Teachers: don't miss the opportunity to bring your class for a guided tour.
-To request one review the tours below and email your request to Education Coordinator Lacey Pacheco lpacheco@Ag.arizona.edu, or call Lacey at 520.689.2723.
-Education is our highest priority, and fees are reduced to $1-per-student for groups of at least 20 youths who are affiliated with a public or private school; this subsidized entry fee is also extended to homeschool groups which bring at least 20 youths and pre-arrange a tour in advance.
+To request one review the tours below and email your request to Education Coordinator, Lacey Pacheco, lpacheco@Ag.arizona.edu, or call Lacey at 520.689.2723.
+Education is our highest priority, and fees are reduced to $2-per-student for groups of at least 15 youths who are affiliated with a public or private school (homeschoolers please see Homeschool Days schedule below).
 Guided tours must be pre-arranged with at least four weeks' notice ahead of the requested tour date.
 School groups typically arrive between 9-10 a.m. for a tour that lasts about two hours and ends up in the picnic area for lunch.
-All of our theme tours are aligned with Arizona Department of Education standards.
+All of our theme tours are aligned with Arizona Department of Education Standards.

 Arizona Tour (grades 3-8)

 Teaches Arizona ecology and habitat, Arizona's common plants, state symbols, and the geology that has shaped our state.